about instagram contact art

 ABOUT MY WORK

-I take great comfort in the law of conservation of mass.
+I take comfort in the law of conservation of mass.
 This scientific law implies that mass can neither be created nor destroyed, although it may be rearranged in space, or the entities associated with it may be changed in form.
 I find that this idea can be applied as an argument for reincarnation.
-We and everything around us, are simply recycled combinations of the exact same pool of particles that have always existed since before time.
-When anything reaches the end of it's current form, it dies, decays and will be reallocated back to earth where it contributes to the collection of life-essential building blocks.
-Through this, I feel that everything lives on through a kind of constant rearrangement and reincarnation process.
+We and everything we know, are simply recycled combinations of the same particles that have always existed.
+When anything reaches the end of its current form, it will die, decay and be reallocated to the earth where it contributes to its next form.
+I believe that everything lives on through a kind of constant rearrangement process.

 Ryan Weiss is an artist based out of Madison Heights, MI.